Best Acoustic Guitars for Beginners (Updated September 2024)

 EastCoast G1

-It used to be that beginner acoustic guitars with torture instruments in all but name: brutal machines with unrelentingly thick strings that sat half a mile above the fingerboard and tore your fingers to a messy pulp.
+It used to be that beginner acoustic guitars were torture instruments in all but name: brutal machines with unrelentingly thick strings that sat half a mile above the fingerboard and tore your fingers to a messy pulp.
 It was a triumph of endurance to learn on these monstrous devices, but thankfully we now live in a more enlightened age.

 Beginner acoustic guitars have never been more player-friendly, and we’ve got a pretty lovely example to show you today in the form of the EastCoast G1.
 Available in a rainbow’s worth of colours, the EastCoast G1 is finished to a lovely standard, with a comfortable neck that’s easy to make chord shapes on.
 The body is a great shape: it’s a folk style, which is easier to hold and play than other styles but is still full-sized.
 This means that beginners and more experienced players alike can enjoy playing this guitar without compromise.